-What is Web Hosting and why do I need it?
+But what exactly is hosting, and why do you need it?

 What is hosting?

-Hosting is basically like a parking space for your website.
+Hosting is like a parking space for your website.

 Following this analogy, you need 3 things to get going with your new website:

-- A car – This would be the website itself, which is actually just a collection of files in a folder on a computer.
+This would be the website itself.
+A website is actually just a collection of files in a folder on a computer.

 Google and the other search engines act like valets that go and get the car out of the parking space when someone asks for it by the registration.